BartSte/dotfiles/README.md

 # Background

+The following sections explain how the 3 repositories work together.

 ## Bare repository

 The text below was inspired on the following article of [atlassian](https://www.atlassian.com/git/tutorials/dotfiles).
 This article will also explain the difference between a normal repository and a bare repository.

 Clone the project (dotfiles, dotfiles-linux, or dotfiles-windows) into a bare repository.
 I will call the bare repository: `dotfiles.git`:

 ```powershell
 git clone --bare <git-repo-url> $HOME/dotfiles.git